top of page

 Open wounds

-If the patient has an open wound such as a laceration or an avulsion, Dr Ricardo may want to explore the wound more carefully to assess the damage or to remove foreign bodies.
+If the patient has an open wound, such as a laceration or an avulsion, Dr Ricardo may want to examine the wound more closely to assess the extent of the injury or remove foreign bodies.
 The wound will then be thoroughly washed.
 The nail bed, tendons, or other deep structures are sometimes sutured with absorbable (dissolving) thread.
-Thread used to close the skin usually does not absorb, and stitches will need to be removed in one to two weeks.
+The thread used to close the skin usually does not absorb, and stitches will need to be removed in one to two weeks.

 Tendon repair

-If the patient has an open wound such as a laceration or an avulsion, Dr Ricardo may want to explore the wound more carefully to assess the damage or to remove foreign bodies.
+If the patient has an open wound, such as a laceration or an avulsion, Dr Ricardo may want to examine the wound more carefully to assess the extent of the injury or remove foreign bodies.
 The wound will then be thoroughly washed.
 The nail bed, tendons, or other deep structures are sometimes sutured with absorbable (dissolving) thread.
-Thread used to close the skin usually does not absorb, and stitches will need to be removed in one to two weeks.
+The thread used to close the skin usually does not absorb, soso stitches will need to be removed in 11 to 22 weeks.

 Avulsions and amputations